dzervenes/dzervenes.github.io/presentation.md

 This presentation explores building a deep learning model with CIFAR-10 (Krizhevsky, 2009), covering dataset preprocessing, network design, training, evaluation, and real-world applications, highlighting challenges and insights gained.

-In this activity, I explored the K-Means clustering algorithm, learning how it groups data points into clusters based on similarity.
-By analysing animations from Shabal.in (n.d) and Naftali Harris (2014), I observed the algorithm's steps, including initialisation, assignment, and iteration.
-The importance of centroid placement became clear, as poor initialisation led to unbalanced clusters.
-This activity deepened my understanding of clustering dynamics and the impact of initialisation on outcomes.

 PowerPoint Presentation available <a href="pdf/CNN Presentation.pdf" target="_blank" rel="noopener noreferrer">here.</a>